 The secret to picking a hotel

-So, on my recent trip to New York, I decided to check out four New York luxury hotels in three different Manhattan neighbourhoods: uptown, downtown and midtown.
+So, over the course of my various trips to NYC, I’ve checked out a handful of New York luxury hotels in three different Manhattan neighbourhoods: uptown, downtown and midtown.
 And I learned the secret to finding the right NYC 5-star hotel, all you need to do is pick a flower.

 Hopefully this botanical comparison will help you when you’re searching for a hotel in Manhattan.
-So without further a dew (dew, flower, … get it?) here is my New York luxury hotels blog review.
+So without further a dew (dew, flower, … get it?) here is my review of the best New York luxury hotels I’ve seen.

 The NYC 5-star luxury hotels reviewed are: